AionSystem/SOVEREIGN-TRACE-PROTOCOL/MUTUAL-NDA.md

     use or disclosure of Confidential Information

 (e) Return or destroy the other Party's Confidential Information upon
-    written request or termination of this Agreement
+    written request or termination of this Agreement.
+The receiving Party may retain one archival copy of Confidential Information for legal compliance and dispute resolution purposes, provided such copy remains subject to confidentiality obligations indefinitely.

 ---